ldamon/lydia-blog/content/about/index.md

 —First round competition feedback

+---

+Here's some comedy writing that got me started:

-Little Old Lady Comedy
+**Little Old Lady Comedy**
-Women Who Are Already Hot are Opting for No Makeup on Their Wedding Day Goop-Recommended Products I Will Keep Using Even Though My Doctor Told Me They Definitely Don’t Work Vacation Me Met Real Me and Lived to Tell About It Review of ‘A Star is Born’ by a Woman Who Has Not Seen It Postmortem On The Brand’s April Fool’s Day Post Merriam Webster Updates the Definition of ‘Cave’ for 2018 18 Things That Would Be Bad Enough to Get Me to Stop Shopping at Zara 12 Power Moves for Women in the Workplace

-Medium
+- Women Who Are Already Hot are Opting for No Makeup on Their Wedding Day
+- Goop-Recommended Products I Will Keep Using Even Though My Doctor Told Me They Definitely Don’t Work
+- Vacation Me Met Real Me and Lived to Tell About It
+- Review of ‘A Star is Born’ by a Woman Who Has Not Seen It
+- Postmortem On The Brand’s April Fool’s Day Post
+- Merriam Webster Updates the Definition of ‘Cave’ for 2018
+- 18 Things That Would Be Bad Enough to Get Me to Stop Shopping at Zara
+- 12 Power Moves for Women in the Workplace

+**Medium**
-A Day in the Life of a Silicon Valley Exec Who Awakens at Dusk to Suck Your Blood Why I Redesign My Portfolio Every Year (Hint: It’s Because I Hate Myself)
+- A Day in the Life of a Silicon Valley Exec Who Awakens at Dusk to Suck Your Blood
+- Why I Redesign My Portfolio Every Year (Hint: It’s Because I Hate Myself)

 Other Writing

-Hoodline
+**Hoodline**

-Homiey, a community-minded coworking space, opens in Fruitvale
+- Homiey, a community-minded coworking space, opens in Fruitvale